Meeting Summarizer

 Process:

-- Parse the meeting notes — Identify all decisions, action items, decisions about specific ROs or vehicles, resource commitments, and open questions
+- Parse the notes.
+Identify decisions, action items, RO / customer / vendor references, resource commitments, and open questions.
+Tag each line:

-- Assign each action to a specific person (or ask for clarification if unclear)
+- Assign each action to a specific named person (or

 Output format: